-We may impose a restriction on your access to our services if it’s necessary to protect our staff from unacceptable behaviour as defined in our ‘Managing customer contacts' policy.
+We may impose a restriction on your access to our services if it’s necessary to protect our staff from unacceptable behaviour as explained in our service standards.

 The lawful basis we rely on to process your personal data is article 6(1)(e) of the General Data Protection Regulation (UK GDPR), which allows us to process personal data when this is necessary to perform our public tasks as a regulator.